merihilgor/voiceos/README.md

 ## Contributing
 We welcome contributions!
 Please read our [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started.

+## Acknowledgements
+**VoiceOS** is architecturally inspired by the **[OpenVoiceOS](https://openvoiceos.org)** ecosystem.
+While our tech stack differs (Node.js/React vs. Python/Qt), we aim to adopt their modular event-bus architecture and contribute back to the open voice ecosystem where possible.

 ## Run Locally

 **Prerequisites:**  Node.js